-void C2DGraphics::DrawImageRectTransparent (unsigned nX, unsigned nY, unsigned nWidth, unsigned nHeight, unsigned nSourceX, unsigned nSourceY, unsigned nSourceWidth, unsigned nSourceHeight, TScreenColor \PixelBuffer, TScreenColor TransparentColor)
+void C2DGraphics::DrawImageRectTransparent(unsigned nX, unsigned nY, unsigned nWidth, unsigned nHeight, unsigned nSourceX, unsigned nSourceY, unsigned nSourceWidth, unsigned nSourceHeight, TScreenColor \PixelBuffer, TScreenColor TransparentColor)

-Draws an area of an image from a pixel buffer with transparent color. nX is the image X coordinate. nY is the image Y coordinate. nWidth is the image width. nHeight is the image height. nSourceX is the source X coordinate in the pixel buffer. nSourceY is the source Y coordinate in the pixel buffer. nSourceWidth is the source image height.
+Draws an area of an image from a pixel buffer with transparent color. nX is the image X coordinate. nY is the image Y coordinate. nWidth is the image width. nHeight is the image height. nSourceX is the source X coordinate in the pixel buffer. nSourceY is the source Y coordinate in the pixel buffer. nSourceWidth is the source image width. nSourceHeight is the source image height.
 PixelBuffer is a pointer to the pixels.
 TransparentColor is the color to use for transparency.